Tommy Edman Player Props: Cardinals vs. Reds

 Tommy Edman At The Plate

-- Edman has nine doubles, two triples, six home runs and 12 walks while batting .285.
+- Edman has nine doubles, two triples, six home runs and 12 walks while hitting .284.

-- Among qualified batters in MLB play, his batting average ranks 37th, his on-base percentage ranks 74th, and he is 40th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 38th, his on-base percentage ranks 83rd, and he is 42nd in the league in slugging.

-- Looking at the 46 games he has played this year, he's went deep in six of them (13.0%), and in 3.6% of his trips to the dish.
+- He has homered in 12.8% of his games this year, and 3.5% of his trips to the plate.

-- In 26.1% of his games this year, Edman has notched at least one RBI.
-In four of those games (8.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 25.5% of his games this year, Edman has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.